e-Nagar

 2. Innovation: Bigger firms can afford to spend larger amounts in R&D, patents, market research etc. which gives them an edge over smaller firms.

 3. Professional management.
-In Larger firms have more competent mangers, who are there by virtue of their abilities and not their pedigree.
+In Larger firms have more competent mangers, which are there by virtue of their abilities and not their pedigree.
 Hence they are more rational and better.

 4. Large firms can diversify their risks.
 Hence they have a higher probability of surviving a recession.